ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/cypress-example.md

 The `concatenate` command combines data from the nodes in `<source_paths>` into a node in `<destination_path>`.
 All the nodes must exist and belong to the same type by being either tables or files.

-info "Note"
+{% note warning "Attention!" %}

-: the data is combined at the meta information level, that is, only on the master
+The data is combined at the meta information level, that is, only on the master-server.

+{% endnote %}

 ### Description of the concatenate command
 ```bash